XiaoMi/themis/readme.md

 | 20            | 20000000  | 2761.66               | 1902.79              | 0.69     |
 | 50            | 30000000  | 5441.48               | 3702.04              | 0.68     |

 The above tests are all done in a single region server.
-From the results, we can see the performance of themisGet is 85% of HBase's get and the performance of themisPut is about 60% of HBase's put.
-For themisGet, the result is about 10% lower to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
-The themisPut performance is much better compared to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
+From the results, we can see the performance of get is 85% of HBase's get and the performance of put is about 60% of HBase's put.
+For get, the result is about 10% lower to that reported in [Percolator](http://research.google.com/pubs/pub36726.html) paper.
+The put performance is much better compared to that reported in [Percolator](http://research.google.com/pubs/pub36726.html) paper.
 We optimize the performance of single-column transaction by the following skills:

 1. In prewrite phase, we only write the lock to MemStore;

 2. In commit phase, we erase corresponding lock if it exist, write data and commit information at the same time.

-The aboving skills make prewrite phase not write HLog, so that improving the write performance a lot for single-column transaction(also for single-row transaction).
+The aboving skills make prewrite phase not sync HLog, so that improving the write performance a lot.
 After applying the skills, if region server restarts after prewrite phase, the commit phase can't read the persistent lock and the transaction will fail, this won't break correctness of the algorithm.

 ## Future Works

 1. Optimize the memory usage of RegionServer.
-Persistent locks of committed transactions should be removed from memory so that only keeping persistent locks of un-committed transactions in memory.
+Only locks of unfinished transactions should be kept in memory.
-2. When reading from a transaction, merge the the local mutation of the transaction with committed transactions from server-side.
-3. Support different ioslation levels.
+2. Support different ioslation levels.
+Study the tradeoff between isolation levels and efficiency.
-4. Use a different family to save commit information and compare the performance with the current way(currently, we save commit information under the same family with data column).
-5. Commit secondary rows in background to improve latency.
+3. Commit secondary rows in background to improve latency.
+4. Optimize the lock clean process.
-6. Release the correctness validate program AccountTransfer.
+5. Open source the correctness validate program: AccountTransfer.

+## Contact Us
+Any suggestion or discussion about Themis is welcomed.
+Please contact us by cuijianwei@xiaomi.com, or in HBase jira [HBASE-10999](https://issues.apache.org/jira/browse/HBASE-10999).